Where Are They Now?

 Cassidy, Thomas: KFAC, 1947-87.
 Thomas spent four decades with KFAC, the Classical music radio station, as an announcer and left in 1987.
 He died November 6, 2012, at the age of 95.
 "Luncheon at the Music Center" debuted in March of 1965 hosted by Thomas until 1976 and the arrival of new host Martin Workman.
 Thomas also hosted the "Evening Concert" series sponsored by the Southern California Gas Company.
 A book on his life is nearing publication.

 Castner, Michael: KFI, 2004-06.
-Michael hosts a radio show for The Wall Street Journal.
+Michael hosted a radio show for The Wall Street Journal.
+He now is a talk radio host at KEX-Portland.

 Castro, Daniel: KPCC, 1984-2000.
 As Sancho, Daniel hosted an eclectic weekend show until the Minnesota Public Radio Corporation took over KPCC and eliminated music in early 2000.